thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 - ``accept_used_slot``: A boolean flag, set to ``false``  indicating this action will not accept slots which are already used by this action in previous turn.
 Of course, the ``slot_from`` key has higher priority, which means slots getting from the source indicated in ``slot_from`` will be kept.
 - ``use_slot_sequence``: A boolean value setting whether this action uses ``slot_used_sequence`` defined in the current goal or not.
 - ``act_without_slot``: A true/false value indicating this action can be built and used in a conversation even that there is no any slot combineable with it, *silence* and *oog* are some those.
-- ``status_included``: A string could be either *correct* or *incorrect*, this property is used for filtering status of slots.
+- ``status_included``: A string could be either *correct* or *incorrect*, this property is used for filtering slots by their status.
 In other words, it can be only accept slots which have the same values with the goal (correct), or have a status of deffirent to the goal (incorrect).
 - ``add_to_da_prob``: A real number in [0, 1] indicating the probability of adding this action to dialogue action.
 Sometimes, an action can be optional for the final return dialgoue act, for examples, say *hello* to the system or say *yes* for an implicit confirm from the system.
 - ``status_in_all_slots``: A boolean value indicating all slots combinable with this action must have the same status.
 This property is used in the combination with the property ``status_included``.
 - ``value_fun``: A pointer to a function, being used to combine with ``value_from=fun``.